newageoflight/gsse-anki/primer.md

 - See the [Resources page on the Notion](https://www.notion.so/4806c46fbd5c414fbddb0bdd1190e2cb?v=7a49161c5eb64e689d832205365e1517) for recommended resources.

 ### Prioritising and handling resources
+- Regarding potential content coverage:
+    - Anatomy: focus on the syllabus' stated foci.
+Last's remains the preferred text for GSSE Anatomy.
+    - Physiology/Pathology/everything else: just about everything on USMLE Step 1 is fair game, including the more out-there stuff like biochem/molecular biology/pharmacology.
+    - Relation to BPT and Radiology exams: it is safe to assume that all BPT content is coverable, as is the anatomy syllabus in Radiology exams.
 - In line with S20:
     - For your own personal understanding, start with the simplest/easiest resources.
     - For making the cards, prefer the recommended texts.